solacese/openapi-asyncapi-tools/README.md

 ## Installation

-Clone this repe then install the package locally with:
+Clone this repo then install the package locally with:

 ```bash
 $ pip install .